HunterCollege-MEDP33100/project2/README.md

 ## Future Enhancements

-- List any features you would’ve liked to add if given more time
+- If we'd had more time, we would have liked to:

+- Retrieve artist data from an API.

+- Add more animations to improve the user experience.